jennifer-cooper/bookfinder/README.md

   -EditionCard and BookCard (could pass props instead)

   -PaginationEdition as pagination functionality used in both BookDetails for Edition as well as in the SearchForm for Books
+* Add framework to test React application (Jest with the React Testing Library) to ensure works as expected and integrate with CI/CD pipeline

 ## Getting Started with Create React App